abhikbhattacharjee/Motifizer/README.md

 - Scikit-learn (Version : 0.20.4)

 # Installation
-The successfull implementation is guranteed on any computer system running a Linux Operating System.
+The successful implementation is guranteed on any computer system running a Linux Operating System.

 Clone the GitHub repository in the directory of your liking.
 Please note that **minimum availabe space should be atleast 4.8 GB**.